Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 This roadmap reflects the maturation of FoxML Core from a high-powered solo project into a **commercially viable, enterprise-class ML platform.**

 **Development Approach:** Phases 0–2 (documentation, intelligent training, configuration) are complete or substantially complete.
+Development is ahead of schedule on infrastructure and documentation.
 Current focus is validation, polish, and strategic sequencing of next-phase work.
 Priorities emphasize commercially-leverageable improvements over exploratory research.

 ---